-The program is appoximately three hours in length and is typically offered in autumn.
+The program is approximately three hours in length and is typically offered in autumn.
+Read the program overview for a more detailed description of activities, schedule and Next Generation Science Standards addressed.

 - Earth Science, Geography, Geology, Glaciers, Physical Science